JB63134/bash_h/README.md

 🔍Command Resolution: For any given command, h identifies: aliases, functions, builtins, keywords, external binaries, wrapper scripts, interpreted scripts and follows symlinks to find the exact thing that Bash will execute.

-🧭 PATH Inspection: Displays the full resolved path.
+🧭 PATH Inspection: Displays the full resolved path and alerts you of symlinks.
 Can help you identify $PATH ordering issues, and overridden commands.

 🔁 Recursive Analysis: (work in progress) Depth-limited to avoid infinite loops.